 29 Mar When Does My Shingle Roof Need To Be Replaced?

-It can be hard to know when your shingle roof needs to be replaced without the advice of a licensed roofing contractor.
-Since it is not advised for a homeowner to walk on their roof, there are ways to see if the roof needs replacement from the ground.
+It can be challenging for a homeowner to determine if it’s time to replace your shingle roof without the advice of a licensed roofing contractor.
+Since a homeowner shouldn’t walk on their roof, there are ways to check if the shingles might need replacement from the ground.

 - First, check for shingle roof granules in the gutters or on the ground.
 These protective granules will start to fall off in ever greater quantity as the shingles near their end.
 If you see lots of granules, it is time to call Garabar at (561) 290-2212.